Call for Papers

 Send manuscripts as Word documents, subject line OP Special Issue Submission, to Susan Stires—email@example.com.

-This special edition of Bank Street Occasional Papers is guest edited by:
+This special edition of the Bank Street Occasional Paper Series is guest edited by:

 - Roberta Altman—firstname.lastname@example.org